 - Relieve the water pressure if sagging is visible on the ceiling: Carefully use a screwdriver or similar tool to puncture the lowest part of the bulge, and make sure to place a bucket to capture the water that comes out.
 If you leave it, the water could spread and cause more damage to your ceiling or eventually rupture on its own.

 - Tarp the roof: If you cannot schedule a roofing expert to come out and address your leak right away, tarping your roof will be the next best option for a very temporary repair.
 If you can determine the source of the leak on the roof, then when the roof is dry and safe to climb onto, place a tarp at least six millimeters thick over the problem area.
 Ensure that the tarp extends a minimum of four feet across the problem area and up to the ridge.
 If you cannot access the ridge, tuck the tarp’s edges under the shingles to prevent water from leaking underneath the tarp.
+For more detailed instructions, check out our guide on how to tarp a roof.

 - Take photos for insurance documentation: Even if you do not think the problem is severe enough to file an insurance claim, make sure to document and photograph the damage.
 You can use these photos to determine if the leak damage worsens over time.
 Not only will this show the severity of the damage, but it will also document other items compromised by the damage, such as your television, furniture, or bedding.
 Your insurance could end up replacing any items damaged from the roof leak should you decide to file a claim.